Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Results

 The anomalous, almost unstructured conformation of ULC suspensions has also profound consequences on its dynamics.
 To investigate this aspect, we report the mean-squared displacement (MSD) of the center of mass of ULC microgels at different $\zeta$ in Figure~\ref{fig:dynamics}a.
 We observe no evidence of a dynamical reentrance, long ago predicted for Hertzian potential~\cite{berthier2010increasing}, in analogy to what already observed for standard microgels~\cite{del2024numerical,philippe2018glass}.
 This means that the dynamics becomes monotonically slower as $\zeta$ increases.
 Nevertheless, at high $\zeta$, ULCs exhibit significant larger displacements than regular microgels, reflecting the low energetic penalty for particle overlap.
 This is highlighted in Figure~\ref{fig:dynamics}b, where normalized MSDs for ULCs (solid lines) are compared to those of regular microgels (dashed lines) at a comparable $\zeta$.

 To quantify this effect, we calculate the self-diffusion coefficient $D$ extracted from the long-time behavior of the MSD, that is reported in Figure~\ref{fig:dynamics}c for both systems, but only for those state points where a diffusive behavior $MSD \sim t$ is recovered at long times.
 We find that for both types of microgels diffusion decreases steadily with increasing $\zeta$, confirming the absence of a reentrant behavior.
 Yet, while 5\%-microgels clearly approach dynamical arrest already for $\zeta \lesssim 1.0$, ULCs remain diffusive up to at least $\zeta \sim 2$.
 Above this packing fraction, we cannot reliably estimate $D$, because the MSDs shows sub-diffusive behavior with time, as evident from Figure~\ref{fig:dynamics}a.
 The dependence of the self-diffusion coefficient on $\zeta$ for regular microgels appears to be compatible with the behavior predicted by Mode-Coupling Theory~\cite{gotze1999recent}, as shown in Figure~\ref{fig:dynamics}c, approaching dynamical arrest at $\zeta_{MCT}\sim 0.69$, as evidenced by the sharp decrease of $D$ by at least two orders of magnitude.
 In contrast, the ULC diffusion coefficient decreases in a much slower fashion, that is compatible with a divergence-free power-law dependence (dashed line in Figure~\ref{fig:dynamics}c) with a very small exponent $\sim -1.9$, which seems to indicate no proximity to a dynamical arrest.
-Interestingly, these results are consistent with very recent measurements of considerably small ULC microgels, for which the relaxation time measure by Dynamic Light Scattering is compatible with an exponential growth, while the viscosity extracted from rheological measurements shows no evidence of glass transition up to at least $\zeta\sim 3.0$~\cite{burger2025suspensions}.
-This behavior contrasts earlier experimental findings for slightly larger ULC microgels, where dynamical arrest was estimated to occur around $\zeta \sim 1.5$~\cite{scotti2020flow}.
-To understand these results, it seems that it is important to correctly take into account the internal structure of these soft particles, in order to determine their dynamics.
-Indeed, the samples by Burger and coworkers~\cite{burger2025suspensions} seems to be incompatible with the fuzzy sphere model observed for previosuly studied ULCs~\cite{scotti2019deswelling} and more similar to star-like microgels~\cite{ballin2025star}.
-It remains an important open question to carefully link softness and dynamics for these very soft microgels~\cite{scotti2022softness}.